astrichthyes/Lost-Soul-Arts-Mod/README.md

 After the release of the Demon's Souls remake in 2020 and feeling disappointment in the shape it was left in (password summons not downscaled, negative luck, guaranteed wakeups after backstab, etc.), I decided to start the ambitious project of modding the original game in May 2021.
 My vision was a massive overhaul to improve game balance and promote build diversity while still preserving the heart and soul of the original version (making changes that are neither detrimental to the PvE nor PvP experience).
 I frankly had no modding experience prior to this, nor do I have any practical background in coding, but with a lot of determination, after three full restarts of the project due to file corruption, and with occasional guidance from incredibly nice people in the Souls modding community like ariane_des and georgekingbore, I was able to bring this idea to fruition.

 This is not a very flashy mod, nor was it meant to be.
-The changes were designed to blend in with the rest of the game as much as possible, as if they were always meant to be there.
-All file edits were made by my own hands in DSAnimStudio and DSMapStudio, using assets that already exist in the game for new spells and moveset modifications.
+The changes were designed to blend in with the rest of the game as much as possible, **as if they were always meant to be there**.
+All of the major file edits were made by my own hands using DS Anim Studio, DS Map Studio, Wulf's BND Rebuilder, and True Ancestor 1.65, using assets that already exist in the game to create the new spells and moveset modifications.
+I modified existing icons for some of the new spells with a DDS unpacker, Clip Studio Paint, and Gimp.
 It is truly a labor of love that I hope you all enjoy.

 ----------------------------------